 Unlimited PTO policy

-In recent years, unlimited PTO has been a topic that’s made headlines.
-When time off is unlimited, this policy gives employees the ability to take as much time as they need, as long as they stay on top of their responsibilities.
+Unlimited PTO has made headlines in recent years.
+This policy lets employees take as much time as they need, as long as they stay on top of their responsibilities.

 Some companies opt for front-loading PTO, where employees receive their entire allowance at the beginning of the year.
 This method simplifies tracking.
 But it requires careful management to prevent employees from using all their PTO early in the year, and leaving the company with a negative balance.